Reading time 9 minutes

 Firstly, you will need to ensure that all doors and windows are lockable.
 In terms of summer houses and sheds, the locks will be on the outside – such as a sturdy padlock.
 If the only protection is a padlock, they not to store too many valuable items inside it.
 However, for an office or home, you’ll want something more stable – if this is the case, then it’s better to have windows and doors that lock from the inside.

 CCTV works best when combined with security lighting.
 External cameras are installed and fitted to the walls of your cabin so that they can capture images of intruders.
-If you opt for this measure, then make sure that the cameras are set in a suitable position.
+Make sure that the cameras are set in a suitable position.
 If they look out onto the street or onto a neighbours property, then you’ll need to ask for their permission before having them installed.

 If a brick built home can have an alarm system installed, then why can’t a timber home?
 The answer is simple – both can have them.
 If you are going to use your log cabin to live in, then get a burglar alarm fitted.
 You can have the silent kind or the noisy ones, and both should help to prevent your home from being invaded.
 Just remember to set it up before you leave the house.
 In addition to this, some alarm systems have motion detection, which means that it can protect you and your home whilst you are in and sleeping.